ariestiyansyah/ariestiyansyah.github.io/about/index.md

 Hola, my name is __Rizky Ariestiyansyah__ from Bima, West Nusa Tenggara, Indonesia.
 I’m a __Researcher & Business Strategist__ with equal parts interest in digital learning, tax, management, development, and writing.

-I love to explore my brain, by day I am active as Entrepreneur and researcher and by night as the Darth edXius.
-I 'm also leading training, teaching student and providing support to everyone who want to share their knowledge.
+I love to explore my brain, by day I am active as Entrepreneur, and by night as researcher.
+I 'm also leading training, teaching student, and providing support to everyone who want to share their knowledge.

 I'm active as open source warrior, volunteering in non-profit organization like [Open edX](http://open.edx.org), [Mozilla](https://mozillians.org/en-US/u/ariestiyansyah), [Fedora Project](http://fedoraproject.org), [IlmuBerbagi](http://ilmuberbagi.or.id), [IGOS Nusantara](http://igosnusantara.or.id), [XFCE](http://xfce.org), and [ID-CERT](http://www.cert.or.id).
-Highly motivated to become part of global movement, love to investing and all about buiness and finance.
+Highly motivated to become part of global movement, love to investing, and all about buiness and finance.

 I was worked at several company as full-time employeer and __freelancer__ like